PixelRocket-Shop/oldskool-html-bootstrap/README.md

 # OldSkool - Bootstrap 5 HTML Responsive Template

 ## Overview
-OldSkool is the perfect starting point for your next fashion retail website.
-This flexible and modern Bootstrap 5 template offers a clean and minimal design, customisable listing cards for the category page, and a simple yet elegant product page to beautifully display your products.
+The perfect starting point for any fashion retail website, Oldskool is a modern & flexible Bootstrap 5 template with customizable card listings in the category page and an excellent product display on the individual products.

 ## Template Pages
 The template consists of 3 pages: